MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 ms.search.form: Get data in a KQL Database
 ---

-# Get data from Real-Time data hub
+# Get data from Real-Time hub

 In this article, you learn how to get events from Real-Time event hub into either a new or existing table.

-Real-Time data hub is currently in public preview.
+Real-Time hub is currently in public preview.

 > [!NOTE]
 > Currently Real-Time event hub only supports eventstream data.